-As described in ISO 7816-2, when the module is first inserted into the reader (also referred to as the terminal), a RST signal is transmitted to contact C2.
-Power is applied via contact C1; C7 is set to reception mode; and the external clock is established via contact C3.
+As described in ISO 7816-2, when the module is first powered on, a RST signal is transmitted to contact F1.
+Power is applied via contact A4; C7 is set to reception mode; and the external clock is established via contact A3.
 The I/O interface (C7) has reception and transmission modes.
-The smart card reader sends commands to the module and the module transmits responses using contact C7.
+The smart card user sends commands to the module and the module transmits responses using contact C7.

-Sm@rtCafé Expert FIPS 64 is only capable of operating in response to commands sent from the reader in what is called a command-response pair.
-The reader sends an Application Protocol Data Unit (APDU) to the module and module responds with an APDU.
+Sm@rtCafé Expert Embedded Security is only capable of operating in response to commands sent from outside the module in what is called a command-response pair.
+The outside sends an Application Protocol Data Unit (APDU) to the module and the module responds with an APDU.

-The APDU sent by the reader consists of a header and a body.
+The APDU sent from outside the module consists of a header and a body.
 The header contains a class byte differentiating between ISO defined command and private commands, an instruction byte containing the command code, and parameters relating to the command.
 The body contains any data that is needed for the command and, if necessary, the length of the expected data.